Chibi-Scheme

 to ensure fast string iteration.
 String ports also provide a simple

-way to efficiently iterate and construct strings, by looping over an
+and portable way to efficiently iterate and construct strings, by

-input string or accumulating characters in an output string.
+looping over an input string or accumulating characters in an output

 The in-string and in-string-reverse iterators in the